 Alcohol withdrawal occurs because the body has become physically dependent on alcohol.
 Once a person who is physically dependent on alcohol stops drinking alcohol, or in some cases, cuts consumption of alcohol, the body begins to give off signs or symptoms indicating withdrawal.
 Alcohol consumption that is heavy and prolonged will cause a withdrawal syndrome if alcohol consumption is reduced or stopped altogether.
-The withdrawal syndrome usually starts six to twenty-four hours after the last drink and may start prior to the blood alcohol level returning to zero.
+The withdrawal syndrome usually starts 6-24 hours after the last drink and may start prior to the blood alcohol level returning to zero.

 Symptoms of Alcohol Withdrawal